rajabatra/cmc-csci143/topic_13_finalproject/README.md

 The default project will be a Twitter clone webpage, but you are free to create any type of webpage.

 **Learning Objectives:**
+1. Create a CRUD website from scratch

+   CRUD = Create Read Update Destroy (everything you might want to do to a database)
 1. Design your own database schema
 1. Integrate knowledge from all parts of the course together
-1. Be able to easily create future websites (e.g. to start your own business)
 1. Have a production-ready project you can show off to future employers
 1. *If you took CS40:* see how much you've grown as a programmer